LbrLumberAgriculture

 Top producers

-1. Canada: the dominant softwood lumber exporter to the US
+3. Canada: a top producer and the dominant exporter to the US

 Top consumers